A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

-Hence, our goal is to somehow incorporate the quantile updates \eqref{eq_r_dist_3} into an overall differential algorithm, like the one shown in Equation \eqref{eq_avg_reward_6}.
-In this work, we explore two such approaches that achieve this.
-We discuss the first of these two approaches below.
-We discuss the second approach in Section \ref{longrun_value_dist}.

-We now discuss the first approach, through which we incorporate the quantile updates into a differential algorithm by replacing the average-reward update \eqref{eq_avg_reward_6_4} with a set of equivalent, quantile-based updates.
-In particular, we can relate the average-reward, \(\bar{r}_{\pi}\), to the \(\tau\)-quantiles of the limiting per-step reward distribution, \(\{\theta_i\}_{i=1}^{m}\), as follows: \begin{lemma} Given assumptions \ref{assumption_unichain} and \ref{assumption_communicating}, consider the limiting per-step reward distribution parameterized by the \(\tau\)-quantiles, \(\{\theta_i\}_{i=1}^{m}\), as per Equation \eqref{eq_r_dist_2} for \(\{\tau_i \in (0, 1)\}_{i=1}^{m}\), such that \(\tau_i = \frac{2i - 1}{2m}, \; i = 1, 2, \ldots, m\).
+To this end, we note that, typically, differential RL algorithms will learn and/or optimize the value function and average-reward simultaneously.
+From an algorithmic perspective, this means that the algorithms start with initial estimates (or guesses) for the value function and average-reward, then update these estimates over time, until they have learned and/or optimized these two objectives.
+As such, one way through which we can incorporate the quantile updates into a differential algorithm is by incorporating them into the average-reward estimate update.
+In particular, we can relate the average-reward, \(\bar{r}_{\pi}\), to the \(\tau\)-quantiles of the limiting per-step reward distribution, \(\{\theta_i\}_{i=1}^{m}\), as follows: \begin{lemma} Given a unichain, communicating, or equivalent assumption, consider the limiting per-step reward distribution parameterized by the \(\tau\)-quantiles, \(\{\theta_i\}_{i=1}^{m}\), as per Equation \eqref{eq_r_dist_2} for \(\{\tau_i \in (0, 1)\}_{i=1}^{m}\), such that \(\tau_i = \frac{2i - 1}{2m}, \; i = 1, 2, \ldots, m\).
 The expected value of the \(\tau\)-quantiles converges to the average-reward of the limiting per-step reward distribution, \(\bar{r}_{\pi}\), as \(m \to \infty\). \end{lemma}

-\begin{proof} Let \(F(r)\) denote the CDF of the limiting per-step reward distribution (which exists and is unique given assumptions \ref{assumption_unichain} and \ref{assumption_communicating}), and let \(\theta_i\) represent its \(\tau_i\)-quantile, such that \(F(\theta_i) = \tau_i\).
+\begin{proof} Let \(F(r)\) denote the CDF of the limiting per-step reward distribution (which exists and is unique given a unichain, communicating, or equivalent assumption), and let \(\theta_i\) represent its \(\tau_i\)-quantile, such that \(F(\theta_i) = \tau_i\).
 The expected value of the \(\tau\)-quantiles is: